8 Reasons Why Being A Bartender Is A Difficult Job

 1. Dealing with drunk people

-An inevitable result of serving people drinks is occasionally some may drink too much and become intoxicated.
+An inevitable result of serving people drinks is that occasionally, some may drink too much and become intoxicated.
 The drunker a person gets, they may become more loud and boisterous.
-Bartenders are expected to handle them with respect and tolerance, no matter how rude they become.
+Bartenders are expected to handle and tolerate them respectfully, no matter how rude they become.
 Now imagine dealing with multiple drunks in a single night.
 Patience might as well be part of the bartender job description.

 1. Remembering recipes

 Bartenders are expected to know the ingredients and mixing instructions for several dozens of cocktails off the top of their heads.
-A single cocktail can have four to five (sometimes more) ingredients and pair that with mixing compositions and instructions.
-In the middle of rush hour, bartenders have to be able to mix the drinks perfectly every time: no small feat, but something they need to do day in and day out without fail.
+A cocktail can have four to five (sometimes more) ingredients and pair that with mixing compositions and instructions.
+In the middle of rush hour, bartenders have to be able to combine the drinks perfectly every time—no small feat, but something they need to do day in and day out without fail.

 1. Managing busy crowds

-Quickly and efficiently serving drinks to customers is a crucial part of a bartender’s job.
-Not only do they have to serve the drinks promptly, they also need to keep track of the order queue.
-With a busy venue, bartenders must ensure they do not keep a patron waiting by skipping over them while serving drinks, as it can be the fastest way to create a dissatisfied customer.
+Quickly and efficiently serving drinks to customers is crucial to a bartender’s job.
+Not only do they have to serve the drinks promptly, but they also need to keep track of the order queue.
+In a busy venue, bartenders must ensure they do not keep a patron waiting by skipping over them while serving drinks, as this can be the fastest way to create a dissatisfied customer.
 This can mean bartenders do not have time to take a break in a crowded bar during rush hour.

 START NOW